Rory-Mac/personal-website/High-Level Programming/Imperative.markdown

 An abstract data type (ADT) wraps primitive data types in access functions, creating an abstract interface around its underlying primitive components.
 Examples of primitive data types include integers, characters, booleans, and arrays.
 Examples of ADTs include stacks, queues, linked lists, hash tables, graphs and trees.</p>
-<h4>Array</h4>
+<h4>Arrays</h4>
 <p> An array is a primitive data type with a linear ordering by index.
-It may be uni-dimensional or multi-dimensional, with either fixed
+It may be uni-dimensional or multi-dimensional, and either fixed
-or dynamic length.
+or dynamic in size.
 As a primitive data type, an array acts as a simple pointer to memory.
-Thus the memory address stored plus the value index multipled by the size of the value type stored by the array, will give the direct address of that item in memory.
+Thus the memory address stored plus the value index multipled by the size of the value type stored by the array, will give direct address to that item in memory.
 It can be helpful to color-code subsets of an array, and visualise numerical values as heights in a histogram.</p>
 <p><img src="/Assets/images/array1.png" width="100%" height="100%"></p>
 <p>There are myriad approaches to sorting arrays.
 Perhaps the simplest and most intuitive is that of the bubble sort sorting algorithm, which